ConfusedVorlon/HSTableView/README.md

 This allows simple configuration at the table level, and easy customisation at the row level.

-Blocks are used for tap handlers, delete handlers, etc.
+Blocks are used for tap handlers, delete handlers, styling, etc.

 Default (coloured) accessories are supported

 HSTableView is suitable for situations where there is a known finite number of rows (although the number can change).
-It doesn’t support infinite scrolling tables (you’ll have to use delegates for that).
+It doesn’t support infinite scrolling tables (you’ll have to use UITableView and delegates for that!).

 ##Installation